vtigranv/Front-end-Guidelines/README.md

 }
 ```

-#### Use em instead of px for line height
+## em instead of px for line height

-Using em and px units gives us flexibility in our designs and the ability to scale elements up and down instead of being stuck with fixed sizes.
+Use em instead of px for line height, it gives us flexibility in our designs and the ability to scale elements up and down instead of being stuck with fixed sizes.
 We can use this flexibility to make our designs easier to adjust during development and more responsive as well as allow browser users to control the overall scale of sites for maximum readability.

 ###### Bad Code